Pages: 1 2

 Fatigue is considered a symptom because it is reported by the patient instead of being observed by others.

-Many different conditions can cause weakness.
-In 2010 DiagnosisPro listed 464 possible cause.
+Many different conditions can cause weakness and fatigue.
+In 2010 DiagnosisPro listed 464 possible cause that can cause fatigue.
 True weakness may be due to problems with the nerves, neuromuscular junction or with muscles.

 - Amyotrophic lateral sclerosis